chrultrabook/docs/src/docs/installing/macos-hibernation.md

 You may need to add an ACPI device as well.
 If an ACPI device does not exist to represent the NVMe or eMMC drive, then device properties will not be applied.
 An example SSDT can be found [here](https://github.com/1Revenger1/Acer-Spin-713-Hackintosh/blob/main/src/ACPI/SSDT-Devices.dsl).

+## Hibernate Modes

+Pmset exposes a few different hibernation modes which can be set through `sudo pmset -a hibernatemode <value>`:

+- 0: Disables hibernation
+- 3: Hibernates after either `standbydelaylow` or `standbydelayhigh` seconds of sleep
+    - Which one is used is dependent on the battery percentage.
+Anything above `highstandbythreshold` will use `standbydelayhigh` instead of `standbydelaylow`.
+- 25: Hibernates instead of S3 sleep

+When using hibernate mode 3, macOS may keep sleeping even after the standby time has elapsed.
+[`HibernationFixup.kext`](https://github.com/acidanthera/HibernationFixup) may be required in this case, and provides options to fine tune when the Chromebook is allowed to sleep.